sqlxpert/lights-off-aws/README.md

 3. In the management AWS account (or a delegated administrator account), create a
    [CloudFormation StackSet](https://console.aws.amazon.com/cloudformation/home#/stacksets).
-   Select Upload a template file, then click Choose file and upload a locally-saved copy of [lights_off_aws.yaml](/cloudformation/lights_off_aws.yaml?raw=true) .
+   Select Upload a template file, then select Choose file and upload a locally-saved copy of [lights_off_aws.yaml](/cloudformation/lights_off_aws.yaml?raw=true) .
 On the next page, set: